object-calisthenics/phpcs-calisthenics-rules/README.md

 It's developing this type of thinking that's the real value of the exercise.
 So, stretch the limits of what you imagine is possible, and see whether you start thinking about your code in a new way.

-### Proposed Rules
+### Implemented Rules

 #### Rule #1: Only one level of indentation

-- Status: **Implemented**

 Ever stare at a big old method wondering where to start?
 A giant method lacks cohesiveness.
 One guideline is to limit method length to five lines, but that kind of transition can be daunting if your code is littered with 500-line monsters.
 Instead, try to ensure that each method does exactly one thing - one control structure or one block of statements per method.
 If you've got nested control structures in a method, you're working at multiple levels of abstraction, and that means you're doing more than one thing.